14 assigned vacancy

 - you will have been in the newsrooms of various newspapers and worked alongside a great many journalists;

-- you will have worked on several different projects (from reporting for children to more in-depth current affairs; you will have collaborated on a commission to preview a new magazine that is subsequently published; you may have designed a magazine of your own (the magazine that last year’s Reporting students set up – Iride – was one of the top 10 magazines most read in Italy for a while);
+- you will have worked on several different projects (from reporting for children to more in-depth current affairs; you will have collaborated on a commission to preview a new magazine that is subsequently published; you may have designed a magazine of your own (the magazine that Reporting students set up two years ago – Iride – was one of the top 10 magazines most read in Italy for a while);

 - you will have spent two years in a “training gym” for journalists.
 One project that our students developed from assignments set by the College’s teachers included a website that gathered all the breaking news from the local Turin elections in the 2016 campaign, with voting patterns for the various mayoral candidates;